marmelab/react-admin/packages/ra-core/src/store/README.md

 React-admin v1, v2 and v3 used Redux to store the global state.
 This had major shorcomings:

 - To store a new piece of content, developers had to declare it globally via reducers.
 The logic was split between actions, reducers, selectors, and even sagas.
-- The `useSelector`function is unteresting to grab branches of a tree state, but it's overkill when we only need a key/value store.
-All the preferences we need a store for live perfectly in a key/value store
+- The `useSelector` function is interesting to grab branches of a tree state, but it's overkill when we only need a key/value store.
+All our needs for a store live perfectly in a key/value store
 - Developers already use Redux for their own needs, and since an app can only have one redux store, we had to create APIs to reuse existing providers or inject reducers.
 This was a pain.
-- We need preferences to be pdersisted.
+- We need store items (mostly user preferences) to be persisted.
 Redux offers a way to serialize the store to localStorage, but it's an additional module with an additional ceremony.
 - Redux makes unit tests harder, as a component that depends on a redux store needs to be wrapped in a redux provider.
 With a custom solution, we can use a context with a default value.
 - Redux is an external dependency with its own release management, and sometimes forces us to major version upgrades
 - Redux is heavy